 This course is a basic integrated study of the structure and function of the human body.
 Topics include an overview of basic human anatomy and physiology principles, basic biochemistry concepts, cells and tissues, and the essential concepts for each of the human body systems.
-Prerequisites with a grade of "XC" or higher: MAT 013 and RWR 032 or satisfactory placement score.

-BIO 115 Basic Microbiology (3-0-3)
+BIO 115 Basic Microbiology

 This is a general course in microbiology, including epidemiology, presence, control, and identification of microorganisms.
-Prerequisites with a grade of "XC" or higher: MAT 013 and RWR 032 or satisfactory placement score.